burlachenkok/exploring-python3/python3-note.md

 ### Lambda Function

 The small anonymous functions can be created with the lambda keyword.
 Lambda functions can be used wherever function objects are required.
 They are syntactically restricted to a single expression.
-In contrast to C++ there is no need to write a return statement:
+In contrast to C++, there is no need to write a return statement:

 ```python
 #!/usr/bin/env python